 The inaugural group exhibition was an eclectic gathering of drawing, painting, assemblage, collage and small sculpture, with much of the work marked by the raw and edgy quality that quickly became the gallery’s signature.
 Word-of-mouth soon brought artists flocking to the new space.
 The submissions process was casual, often based on chance meetings at openings; CVs were of little importance. grunt was definitely outside the norm of what people thought of as a gallery.
 The back kitchen, always open for coffee and conversation, soon formed the heart of the gallery and established its persona as an informal, accessible gathering place.
 Members learned by doing; the gallery’s approach was intuitive, organic and spontaneous.

-Initially, our programming focused on Outsider Art, but by the end of the ‘80s the mandate broadened to include artists whose work would not be shown anywhere else, emerging artists, and senior artists who were looking for a space to show experimental bodies of work that departed from their usual practice.
+Initially, our programming focused on LGBTQ and Indigenous art, but by the end of the ‘80s the mandate broadened to include artists whose work would not be shown anywhere else, emerging artists, and senior artists who were looking for a space to show experimental bodies of work that departed from their usual practice.
 Although exhibitions remain at the core of our programming, we became increasingly connected to individuals and communities unallied to exhibition: writers and poets, gay and lesbian communities, theatre and jazz communities and, increasingly, performance art.
-We forged relationships with Aboriginal artists that eventually shaped a significant part of our programming. grunt’s reputation as an inclusive and open space grew through this ever-expanding network of contacts.
+We forged relationships with Indigenous artists that eventually shaped a significant part of our programming. grunt’s reputation as an inclusive and open space grew through this ever-expanding network of contacts.

 In the first six years, countless hours of unpaid, volunteer labour, donations of equipment and materials, fundraising events and rent paid by whoever was living in the loft above the gallery kept the doors open, but it was a hand-to-mouth existence.
 As we reached the limits of volunteerism and donation, we began to look to other sources of income. grunt started receiving project funding through Canada Council beginning in 1987, and in 1990 the gallery received it’s first operations funding.
 Also in 1990 we formed a board of directors with Glenn Alteen as official Director and incorporated as a non-profit (The Visible Art Society).